 switch the version in the transformation detail by clicking on the

-R label is not editable, there is no previous version offered.
+R label is not displayed, there is no previous version offered.
 It is still possible to change the version

 via the API though.

-The Docker container running the R transformation has allocated 8GB of memory and the maximum running time is 6 hours.
+The Docker container running the R transformation has 16GB of allocated memory and the maximum running time is 6 hours.
 The container is also limited to the equivalent of 2 Intel Broadwell 2.3 GHz processors.

 The R script itself will be compiled to